How to Get Quality Backlinks to Your Website

 If they’re getting more backlinks than you are, analyze their marketing strategies.
 Do what they’re doing.

 One great tool for keeping tabs on your competitors’ backlinks is Monitor Backlinks.
 You simply input your biggest rivals’ URLs, then sit back and wait for a weekly report detailing all new backlinks they’ve earned.
-What’s more, if you include your own site, the report will be an effective tool to monitor the success of your efforts to earn backlinks.
+If you include your own site, the report will be an effective tool to monitor the success of your backlink efforts.

 Once you see exactly what’s getting your competitors more backlinks than you, you can reproduce aspects of their approach and start to level the playing field.